What’s the Minor Repair Clause and when can it be used?

 Understanding the Minor Repair Clause in Tenancy Agreements

-When you’re renting a property, it’s crucial to understand the terms of your tenancy agreement.
-One clause that often causes confusion is the Minor Repair Clause.
-This clause is particularly relevant in Singapore, where landlords often include it in their contracts.
+When renting a property in Singapore, it is crucial to thoroughly understand the terms of your tenancy agreement.
+One clause that frequently causes confusion for both tenants and landlords is the Minor Repair Clause.

 What is the Minor Repair Clause?